Homepage / Travel Tips / Where to Eat & Drink in Bozeman: Best Breweries and Restaurants

 Outlaw Brewing – Laid-Back, Dog-Friendly Patio

 If you want a more off-the-beaten-path brewery, head a few minutes north of downtown to Outlaw.
-Grab a spot at the long picnic tables on their dog-welcoming patio — a favorite post-hike stop just north of downtown.
+Grab a spot at the long picnic tables on their dog-welcoming patio.
+This is a perfect post-hike stop just north of downtown.
 They often host rotating food trucks, so you might get tacos one night and BBQ the next.
 Their core beers are easy-drinking and straightforward, like the Outlaw Pale Ale, perfect after a day outdoors.

 Bunkhouse Brewery – Small-Batch Beers, Cozy Taproom

 Bunkhouse is small but mighty, specializing in small-batch brews that rotate often.
 The taproom is cozy, with lots of wood and a friendly staff who love to talk beer.
 Because of their size, you’ll usually find experimental or one-off styles you won’t get anywhere else in town.
-It’s a good stop if you like discovering something unique.
+It’s a good stop if you like discovering unique new beers.

 Nordic Brew Works – Rustic-Modern Vibe, Great Food Menu Too

-Nordic mixes a brewery with a full restaurant, set in the trendy Market at Ferguson Farm development west of downtown.
-The design is rustic-modern — wood beams, big fireplaces, and a lively bar scene.
-They’re known for good wood-fired pizzas and shareable plates alongside approachable craft beers.
+Nordic, a brewery with a full restaurant, is located within the market at the Ferguson Farm development west of downtown.
+The design is rustic-modern with wood beams, big fireplaces, and a lively bar scene.
+They’re known for good wood-fired pizzas and shareable plates alongside tastey craft beers.
 It’s a good pick if you want both food and drinks in one stylish spot.

 New Ventures Brewing – Experimental Brews and Beer Education Hub